lambdaisland/cli/README.md

 At this point a few things are worth calling out.

+- To specifiy arguments to flags or subcommands we support both the all-caps version or the angle brackets, version, so `--flag ARG` or `--flag <arg>`.
+- You can optionally add an equal sign in between when specifying the argument, e.g. `--flag=<arg>` .
-- We support both `--flag ARG` and `--flag=<arg>` format in the flag specification, and accept both the version with and without a `=` when invoking, regardless of which version is used to define the flag.
+- When invoking the command, both the version with or without `=` are understood, regardless of how the flag was specified.
-- If a flag is not predefined then only the `--flag=<arg>` version is able to pass along an argument, with `--flag arg` we assume that arg is a plain positional argument.
+- If a flag is not predefined then only the `--flag=<arg>` version is able to pass along an argument, with `--flag arg` we assume that flag does not take any arguments, and arg is instead treated as a positional argument to the (sub-)command.
 - For flags without arguments, the default behavior is to count the number of flags.
 This is useful for things like `--verbose` that can be specified multiple times.
 For other cases you can simply treat it as a boolean.
-- The key that is used in the options map is based on the long-form (double-dash) form.
-So `-v, --verbose` means you'll get a `:verbose` key, for `-v` or `--verbose`
+- The key that is used in the options map is based on the long-form.
+  (double-dash) form.
+So `-v, --verbose` means you'll get a `:verbose` key, for `-v` or `--verbose`.
-- You can use the `--[no-]foo` syntax for adding both a `--foo` and a `--no-foo` flag, in this case the resulting value in the opts map will be `:foo true` or `:foo false`
+- You can use the `--[no-]foo` syntax for adding both a `--foo` and a `--no-foo` flag, in this case the resulting value in the opts map will be `:foo true` or `:foo false`.
-- You can add a `:default` to a flag, like `["--port PORT" {:default 8080}]`
+- You can add a `:default` to a flag, like `["--port PORT" {:default 8080}]`.
 - You can set a `:parse` function which will be used to parse/coerce the argument.
 The default will parse numbers (basic longs and doubles, no special formats), and nothing else.